-The ADMC326 instruction set provides flexible data moves and multifunction (one or two data moves with a computation) instructions.
-Each instruction is executed in a single 50 ns processor cycle (for a 10 MHz CLKIN).
-The ADMC326 assembly language uses an algebraic syntax for ease of coding and readability.
-A comprehensive set of development tools supports program development.
+The ADMCF326 instruction set provides flexible data moves and multifunction instructions (one or two data moves within a computation) that will execute from internal program memory RAM.
+The ADMCF326 assembly language uses an algebraic syntax for ease of coding and readability.
+A comprehensive set of development tools support program development.
 For further information on the DSP core, refer to the ADSP-2100 Family User's Manual, Third Edition, with particular reference to the ADSP-2171.